wp-plugins/facebook-conversion-pixel/readme.txt

 = How can I tell if it's working? =

 To verify that the pixel is working correctly, test it by navigating to the web page you put the pixel on.
-If it's working, the pixel will send that information back to Facebook.
+If it's working, the pixel will send that information back to Facebook, and you'll be able to view it in your Ads Manager.

 == Changelog ==